 Here are some things to remember:

 It’s unavoidable.
 Every now and then, you’re going to get someone that decides they don’t want to hear from you anymore.
 It could be because they’ve moved and your e-mails are no longer relevant to them (even though you’re super cool).
 Just remind yourself that you’re not going to please everyone.
 You might step over the line every now and then and make someone decide they don’t want an e-mail anymore.
 That’s okay.

 You can avoid a high unsub rate by keeping your content helpful and relevant.
 If you’re always pushing sales or specials, you’re probably going to see a higher rate.
 BUT, if you sprinkle in a helpful tip every now and then making no mention of promotions, you may be surprised at how well you do.

 There are more metrics that you can pay attention to in e-mail marketing, but I would place less emphasis on them.
 The big 3 are:

 - Open Rate – impacted most by the quality of your subject line.

 - Click-Through Rate – every e-mail should be focused on action.

 - Unsubscribe Rate – you’ll lose a few here and there.
 Just make sure you’re being useful and you’ll be fine.

-If you’d like help figuring out what you can do better, or just want to show me what you’ve done, click here to schedule a 30-minute coaching call with me.
+If you’d like help putting together an e-mail campaign or just want to show me what you’ve done, click here to schedule a 30-minute coaching call with me.
 Otherwise, you can simply reply to this e-mail or call me directly at 435-890-1055.